 Why choose this course

 There’s a worldwide shortage of qualified engineers in the petroleum-refining systems-engineering industry.
-Our MSc Petroleum Refining Systems is filling that gap by providing you with the teaching you need to become a qualified and successful engineer.
+Our MSc Petroleum Refining Systems course is filling that gap by providing you with the teaching you need to become a qualified and successful engineer.

 Our course is taught by experts in the industry, and combines technologies, operations and economics with modelling, simulation, optimisation, and process design and integration.